Hyperthyroidism (Overactive Thyroid)

 Too much thyroid hormone medicine

 Some people who take thyroid hormone medicine for hypothyroidism may take too much.
-If you take thyroid hormone medicine, you should see your doctor at least once a year to have your thyroid hormone levels checked.
-You may need to adjust your dose if your thyroid hormone level is too high.
+If you take thyroid hormone medicine, see your doctor at least once a year to have your thyroid hormone levels checked.
+You may need to adjust your dose if your doctor finds your thyroid hormone level is too high.

 How do doctors diagnose hyperthyroidism?

-- allergic reactions such as rashes and itching
+- allergic reactions, such as rashes and itching

 - a decrease in the number of white blood cells in your body, which can lower resistance to infection